Sustainability | Governance | Supply Chain ManagementSustainable Procurement

 • VA (Value Analysis) is a concept developed by the GE Company in 1947.
 VA provides a method to increase the value of a product or service, specifically by analyzing various factors associated with the value relative to the minimum resources necessary to produce said product or service (its cost).
 TDK uses the terms VE (Value Engineering) and VA synonymously.

-The TDK Group has established a TDK Supplier Code of Conduct grounded in the Group's TDK Purchasing Policies.
-The Code of Conduct specifies the Group's expectations for compliance in how suppliers conduct their operations, under several categories: labor, health and safety, environment, ethics, information security, trade control, and management systems.
-Furthermore, we expect our suppliers to recognize the risks associated with CSR and to take human rights and safety into consideration in their activities in the supply chain, as well as to reduce the environmental load of their operations.
+The TDK Group has established a TDK Group Business Partner Code of Conduct grounded in the Group's TDK Purchasing Policies.
+The Code of Conduct asks suppliers to comply with the code of behavior stipulated by the Responsible Business Alliance (RBA), and also specifies the Group's expectations for compliance in how suppliers conduct their operations, under several categories: labor, health and safety, environment, ethics, information security, trade control, management systems, and supply chain measures.
+Furthermore, we expect our suppliers to recognize the risks associated with CSR and to take human rights and safety into consideration in their activities in the supply chain, as well as to reduce the environmental load of their operations.When selecting suppliers, we will be proactively seeking to work with companies that have expressed their agreement with the TDK Group Business Partner Code of Conduct.

 Governance